Camp Name: Amicalola Falls State Park

 We made it up to the park and had to check into the Lodge because it was after 5 pm and the Visitor’s Center was closed.
 You can check in at either during regular hours.
 The Lodge has a pull through which might be easier to navigate with an RV.
 One note about getting to the park.
 The 25% grade up to the top is no joke and I was freaked out looking over the side.
 But honestly our Tacoma did fine and there was nothing to worry about.
 Just stay in a low gear.
 After checking in we drove to our spot: # 24.
 It was on the very end closest to the front of the campground.
 The spot was slightly raised, fenced on 3 sides and overlooked the woods.
 Since it was on the end, we only had neighbors on one side.

 Each site has a picnic table, grill, fire ring and pole thingy with hooks on it (what is that called?
 I googled it and have no idea).
 It also has water and 30/50 amp electrical hookup.
 No cable or sewer.
+There is excellent wifi and cell service, however.
+We were able to watch Netflix streaming!
 There is a very clean dump station right down the road from # 24.
 The campground itself has a basketball court, picnic pavilion, men’s and women’s bathrooms with showers, and a laundry facility.
 The common areas are old but very well maintained and clean.

 We got our camp set up fairly quickly.
 Scott’s extensive research on all things Airstream paid off.
 The fencing around the site definitely posed a bit of a problem backing in because it was narrow but given that it was Scott’s first time, he did great.
 We unhitched, leveled the camper and lowered the stabilizers.
 Scott plugged in our power and water.
 We were officially camping!